dmd-program/dmd-100/topics/narrative_structure.md

 # Stories and structure

-A story is a sequence of events and can be narrated in different ways.
-A narrative expresses a story.
+A story is a sequence of events as well as a non-tangible object.
+A story is expressed through narration (narrative).
 A narrative structure orders or disorders the events of a story for the audience.
+A linear narrative is chronological, whereas a non-linear narrative is non-chronological.

-A voice is used to tell a story according to a perspective.
+A narrative voice is used to tell a story according to a perspective.
 This perspective is the narrative device from which we experience

 There are commonly used frameworks for storytelling which started with Aristotle's three part structure consisting of a beginning, middle, and end.
 From there, structures become more nuanced and descriptive.